filzamazahir/Pairsona/README.md

 # Persona
 Persona is a webapp that connects newcomers in the country to locals in the community.
 This is to help ease their transition, and make life-long connections.
 This is specially helpful to the current refugee crisis in the world, which is one of the largest in the digital age.

-This is for the WWCode Hackathon!!
+This is for the Women Who Code Hackathon!

 Technologies used:
 - Front-end: Angular